kircherlab/MPRAsnakeflow/docs/assignment.rst

 all
    The overall all rule.
-Here is defined what final output files are expected. assignment_attach_idx
+Here is defined what final output files are expected. all_assignments
+    Run all steps of the assignmenmt workflow. assignment_attach_idx
-    Extract the index sequence and add it to the header. assignment_bwa_ref
+    Extract the index sequence and add it to the header. assignment_collect
-   Create mapping reference for BWA from design file (code:`bwa` mapping approach). assignment_collect
     Collect mapped reads into one BAM. assignment_collectBCs
     Get the barcodes.
 assignment_fastq_split
    Split the fastq files into n files for parallelisation.
-N is given by split_read in the configuration file. assignment_getInputs
+N is given by split_read in the configuration file. assignment_filter
-   Concat the input fastq files per R1,R2,R3.
-If only single fastq file is provided a symbolic link is created. assignment_hybridFWRead_get_reads_by_length
+   Filter the barcodes file based on the config given in the config-file.
+Results for this run are here :code:`results/assignment/<assignment_name>/assignment_barcodes.<config_name>.tsv.gz`. assignment_flagstat
+   Run samtools flagstat.
+Results are in :code:`results/assignment/<assignment_name>/statistic/assignment/bam_stats.txt`  (code:`bwa` or code:`bbmap` mapping approach). assignment_hybridFWRead_get_reads_by_length
-   Get the barcode and read from the FW read using fixed length (when no index BC read is present). assignmemt_hybridFWRead_get_reads_by_cutadapt
+   Get the barcode and read from the FW read using fixed length (when no index BC read is present). assignment_hybridFWRead_get_reads_by_cutadapt
     Get the barcode and read from the FW read using cutadapt (when no index BC read is present).
-Uses the paired end mode of cutadapt to write the FW and BC read. assignment_merge
+Uses the paired end mode of cutadapt to write the FW and BC read. assignment_idx_bam
+   Index the BAM file (code:`bwa` or code:`bbmap` mapping approach). assignment_mapping_bbmap
+   Map the reads to the reference (code:`bbmap` mapping approach). assignment_mapping_bbmap_getBCs
+   Get the barcodes based on mapq in the mapping file of bbmap. assignment_mapping_bwa
+   Map the reads to the reference (code:`bwa` mapping approach). assignment_mapping_bwa_getBCs
+   Get the barcodes based on mapq, min/max sequence startd and min/max sequence length in the mapping file of bwa. assignment_mapping_bwa_ref
+   Create mapping reference for BWA from design file (code:`bwa` mapping approach). assignment_mapping_exact_reference
+    Create reference to map the exact design  (code:`exact` mapping approach). assignment_mapping_exact
+    Map the reads to the reference and sort using exact match (code:`exact` mapping approach). assignment_merge
    Merge the FW,REV and BC fastq files into one.
 Extract the index sequence from the middle and end of an Illumina run.
 Separates reads for Paired End runs.
-Merge/Adapter trim reads stored in BAM. assignment_mapping_bwa
+Merge/Adapter trim reads stored in BAM. assignment_statistic_assignedCounts
-   Map the reads to the reference (code:`bwa` mapping approach). assignment_idx_bam
-   Index the BAM file (code:`bwa` mapping approach). assignment_flagstat
-   Run samtools flagstat.
-Results are in :code:`results/assignment/<assignment_name>/statistic/assignment/bam_stats.txt`  (code:`bwa` mapping approach). assignment_mapping_exact_reference
-    Create reference to map the exact design  (code:`exact` mapping approach). rule assignment_mapping_exact
-    Map the reads to the reference and sort using exact match (code:`exact` mapping approach). assignment_getBCs
-   Get the barcodes (not filtered).
-Results are in :code:`results/assignment/<assignment_name>/barcodes_incl_other.tsv.gz` assignment_statistic_totalCounts
-   Statistic of the total (unfiltered counts).
-Results are in :code:`results/assignment/<assignment_name>/statistic/total_counts.tsv` assignment_filter
-   Filter the barcodes file based on the config given in the config-file.
-Results for this run are here :code:`results/assignment/<assignment_name>/assignment_barcodes.<config_name>.tsv.gz`. assignment_statistic_assignedCounts
    Statistic of filtered the assigned counts.
 Result is here :code:`results/assignment/<assignment_name>/statistic/assigned_counts.<config_name>.tsv`. assignment_statistic_assignment
    Statistic of the filtered assignment.
-Result is here :code:`results/assignment/<assignment_name>/statistic/assignment.<config_name>.tsv.gz` and a plot here :code:`results/assignment/<assignment_name>/statistic/assignment.<config_name>.png`.
+Result is here :code:`results/assignment/<assignment_name>/statistic/assignment.<config_name>.tsv.gz` and a plot here :code:`results/assignment/<assignment_name>/statistic/assignment.<config_name>.png`. assignment_statistic_totalCounts
+   Statistic of the total (unfiltered counts).
+Results are in :code:`results/assignment/<assignment_name>/statistic/total_counts.tsv`

 Output
 ==========